crowbar/barclamp-crowbar/doc/devguide/devtool-build.md

 1. For Trunk CB2 Dev on Ruby 1.9 you need the following (do NOT do this for 1.x dev work!)
    1. `sudo update-alternatives --config ruby` (to make Ruby 1.9.1 the default. ruby -v will report version 1.9.3)
    1. `sudo update-alternatives --config gem` (to make Gem 1.9 the default, gem -v will report version 1.9)
+   1. `sudo apt-get install ruby1.9.1-dev`
-   1. `sudo gem install ruby1.9.1-dev builder bluecloth`
+   1. `sudo gem install builder bluecloth`
    1. continue with steps below
 1. `sudo gem install json net-http-digest_auth kwalify bundler rake rcov rspec`
   1. note: rcov does not work in ruby-1.8 - use 'simplecov' instead